AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update current company [PATCH]
 > This endpoint is only available to admin users.

-Allows you to update your current company details: hydrater list, name and `documents_per_update`.
+Lets you update your current company details: hydrater list, name and `documents_per_update`.

 Warning: if you lower your own `documents_per_update` value, you'll *never* be able to restore it to some higher value.
 Be careful.